Vimlesh-Kumar/Apps_types/Apps.md

 A website can be made up of a single page or it could have thousands of pages.
 Each page will have its own text, images and other elements.
 All web pages and elements are then placed in a folder and stored on your web host server.

 Each web page is written in codes and these codes describe the layout, format and content on the page.
 The most common coding language used to create web pages is HTML.
-+ In this time JavaScript>PHP>Python>Golang>Java are also used for desiging a Website
++ In this time JavaScript>PHP>Python>Golang>Java are also used for designing a Website
 #### What is the difference between a website and a web page?
 A website refers to a central location that contains more than one web page or a series of web pages.
 For example, gndec.ac.in is considered a website, which contains thousands of different web page